dGENIX

 Three ways to automate work

 When people say they want to automate something, they usually mean one of three very different things: a chatbot, a no-code automation, or an AI agent.
-Choosing the wrong one wastes weeks.
+Picking the wrong one costs weeks.
 This guide compares no-code tools (n8n, Make, Zapier) with agentic AI, and shows when each fits.

 No-code automation: n8n, Make, Zapier

-No-code platforms connect apps and trigger actions based on fixed rules: when X happens, do Y. They are excellent for well-defined, predictable pipelines, move a form submission into a CRM, post a Slack message when a deal closes, sync two databases.
+No-code platforms connect apps and trigger actions on fixed rules: when X happens, do Y. They are excellent for clearly defined, predictable pipelines, a form submission into a CRM, a Slack message when a deal closes, syncing two databases.

-• Strengths.
+• Strong.
 Reliable for stable, rule-based flows.
-Huge library of app connectors. n8n in particular is powerful and self-hostable for technical teams.
+Huge library of app connectors. n8n is also powerful and self-hostable for technical teams.

 • Limits.
 They are rule-based.
 When the input changes or an edge case appears, they break.
-They do not understand context or make judgment calls, and complex flows get hard to build and maintain.
+They do not understand context and make no judgements, and complex flows become hard to build and maintain.

 AI agents: decisions and adaptation

 An AI agent receives a goal, not a fixed script.
-It plans the steps, uses tools to carry them out, checks its own output and adapts when something is off.
-That makes it right for tasks that need understanding and judgment, research a list of leads and write a personal email for each, triage incoming messages, summarize and route documents.
+It plans the steps, uses tools to run them, checks its own output and adapts when something is off.
+That makes it suited to tasks requiring understanding and judgement, researching a list of leads and writing a personal email for each, triaging incoming messages, summarising and routing documents.

-• Strengths.
-Handles variability and ambiguity.
+• Strong.
+Handles variation and ambiguity.
 One instruction can drive a multi-step task.
-Recovers from failures instead of stopping.
+Recovers from errors instead of stopping.

 • Limits.
 For a simple, fixed trigger-action, an agent is more than you need, a rule is simpler.